Discover the several reasons behind increasingly common wildfires around the world, including those in California

 By

-Record-breaking wildfires are happening with increasing regularity across the world.
+It is undeniable that record-breaking wildfires are happening with increasing regularity across the world.
 Between 2019 and 2020, Australia battled its worst wildfire season in recorded history and, in the summer of 2021, more than 300 wildfires spread through northeastern Siberia, burning 84,000 sq km of arctic boreal forest – an area the size of Ireland.

 How wildfires are started